Raising Funds & Goodwill

 MAJOR CONTRIBUTIONS TO MMC

 A philanthropic partner of the Foundation for Morristown Medical Center, WAMMC promotes high-quality health care at the hospital through its service projects and fundraising businesses and events.
-These projects have raised nearly $25 million for the Medical Center since 1985.
+These projects have raised over $25 million for the Medical Center since 1985.
 Contributions have been made to the Child Development and Autism Center, the Joan and Edward Foley Pediatric Intensive Care Unit, Soothing Paws Pet Therapy Program, the Goryeb Kid-FIT Program, the Women’s Heart Program at Gagnon Cardiovascular Institute, the Nancy and Skippy Weinstein Inpatient Hospice and Palliative Care Center, the Sameth Emergency Department Expansion, the Valerie Center at Goryeb Children's Hospital and the Head Family Inpatient Psychiatric and Behavioral Health Center.